lmc297/BTyper3/README.md

 ------------------------------------------------------------------------

-## News: updates in BTyper3 v3.2.0 and v3.3.0 -- new species just dropped!
+## News: updates in BTyper3 v3.2.0, v3.3.0, and v3.4.0 -- new species just dropped!

 The primary function of BTyper3 is to allow users to taxonomically classify *B. cereus* group genomes using a standardized nomenclature (see <a href="https://journals.asm.org/doi/10.1128/mBio.00034-20">here</a> and <a href="https://www.frontiersin.org/articles/10.3389/fmicb.2020.580691/full">here</a> for details regarding how the standardized nomenclature was constructed, and how it compares to historical typing methods, respectively).
 However, we understand that some users may also want to compare their *B. cereus* group genomes to the type strain genomes of published *B. cereus* group species.
 Thus, in BTyper3 v3.2.0, we have added the `--ani_typestrains` option, which calculates ANI values between a query genome and the genomes of all published *B. cereus* group species type strains and reports the type strain that produces the highest ANI value.

-The type strain genomes used by BTyper3's `--ani_typestrains` option correspond to the species discussed in <a href="https://www.tandfonline.com/doi/full/10.1080/10408398.2021.1916735">Figure 2 of our taxonomy review</a>, plus five species published after the review was published</a> (i.e., *Bacillus sanguinis*, *Bacillus paramobilis*, and *Bacillus hominis*, added in v3.2.0, and "*B. arachidis*" and *B. rhizoplanae*, added in v3.3.0).
+The type strain genomes used by BTyper3's `--ani_typestrains` option correspond to the species discussed in <a href="https://www.tandfonline.com/doi/full/10.1080/10408398.2021.1916735">Figure 2 of our taxonomy review</a>, plus species published after the review was published</a> (i.e., *Bacillus sanguinis*, *Bacillus paramobilis*, and *Bacillus hominis*, added in v3.2.0; "*B. arachidis*" and *B. rhizoplanae*, added in v3.3.0; "*B. pretiosus*", added in v3.4.0).
 Within the standardized taxonomy that BTyper3 uses for genomospecies assignment:

 * All members of *Bacillus sanguinis* (type strain RefSeq Assembly Accession GCF_018332475.1) belong to *B. mosaicus* (i.e., *B. sanguinis* is not considered a novel species in the standardized taxonomy)